 Ms. Minor has many years of broad financial and international leadership experience across different industries and different continents, which have provided her with an in-depth understanding of the preparation and analysis of financial statements, and invaluable experience in capital market transactions, accounting, treasury, investor relations, financial and strategic planning, and business expansion.
+She is also financially literate in accordance with NYSE listing standards and an "audit committee financial expert" in accordance with SEC regulations.
 Ms. Minor's extensive financial knowledge will be an invaluable asset to the Board in its oversight of the integrity of the Company's financial statements and the financial reporting process.
 Additionally, Ms. Minor's experience in mergers and acquisitions and business expansion provides the Company a competitive advantage in seeking new strategic business opportunities and platforms for its products and services.

-Anthony J. Moraco, age 61, served as Chief Executive Officer and a member of the Board of Directors of Science Applications International Corporation (SAIC), a NYSE-listed company, from September 2013 to July 2019, after its separation from its former parent Leidos Holdings, Inc. SAIC is a leading provider of technical, engineering, and enterprise information technology (IT) solutions and services primarily to the U.S. government.
+Anthony J. Moraco, age 62, served as Chief Executive Officer and a member of the Board of Directors of Science Applications International Corporation (SAIC), a NYSE-listed company, from September 2013 to July 2019, after its separation from its former parent Leidos Holdings, Inc. SAIC is a leading provider of technical, engineering, and enterprise information technology (IT) solutions and services primarily to the U.S. government.
 Prior to this time, he served in various leadership positions at Leidos (legacy SAIC), including serving as President of its Government Solutions Group in 2013, as Group President of its Intelligence, Surveillance and Reconnaissance organization from 2012 to 2013, as its Executive Vice President for Operations and Performance Excellence from 2010 to 2012, and as Senior Vice President and General Manager of its Space and Geospatial Intelligence Business Unit from 2007 to 2010.
 Leidos is a leading science, engineering and IT company that provides services and solutions in the defense, intelligence, civil and health markets.
+He has served as a Director of the Company since 2021 and serves as a member of the Committee on Directors and Governance and the Finance Committee.

 Mr. Moraco has an in-depth understanding of the aerospace and defense industry, evidenced by his past employment at SAIC and Leidos, as well as his previous leadership roles at the Boeing Company Space & Intelligence Mission Systems and Phantom Works.
 In addition, Mr. Moraco has extensive experience in U.S. government contracting.
-Mr. Moraco's market knowledge, leadership skills, and management ability proven during his tenure as CEO of SAIC and as an executive of Leidos, along with his prior board experience, enhances Mr. Moraco's contributions and values to the Company's Board.
+Mr. Moraco's market knowledge, leadership skills, financial acumen, and operational management ability proven during his tenure as CEO of SAIC and as an executive of Leidos, along with his prior public company board experience, enhances Mr. Moraco's contributions and value to the Company's Board.

 Admiral (Ret.)
-John B. Nathman, age 72, served as commander of U.S. Fleet Forces Command from February 2005 to May 2007.
+John B. Nathman, age 73, served as Commander, U.S. Fleet Forces from February 2005 to May 2007, and Commander, U.S. Atlantic Fleet from February 2005 to April 2006.
 From August 2004 to February 2005, he served as Vice Chief of Naval Operations in the U.S. Navy.
 From August 2002 to August 2004, he served as Deputy Chief of Naval Operations for Warfare Requirements and Programs at the Pentagon.
-From October 2001 to August 2002, he served as Commander, Naval Air Forces.
-From August 2000 to October 2001, he served as Commander of Naval Air Forces, U.S. Pacific Fleet.
-He has served as a Director of the Company since 2008 and serves as Chairperson of the Committee on Directors and Governance and as a member of the Finance Committee.
+From August 2000 to August 2002, he served as Commander, Naval Air Forces, U.S. Pacific Fleet, and was the first unified Commander, Naval Air Forces from October 2001 to August 2002.
+He has served as a Director of the Company since 2008 and serves as Chairperson of the Committee on Directors and Governance and as a member of the Audit Committee.
+Admiral Nathman is also financially literate in accordance with NYSE listing standards.